Welcome to Wistia 🎉

 You signed up for a Wistia account—that's fantastic news!
 Let us be the first to throw you a party.
 Here's how to dive right in, and use Wistia to grow your business.

-Wistia is a video hosting and analytics company with tons under the surface.
-With Wistia you can upload your content to the web, make it your own, and track how every viewer is watching it.
-We give you the power to understand how video is working for your business, and how to make it work even harder.
+Wistia is a media hosting and analytics company with tons under the surface.
+With Wistia you can upload your content to the web, make it your own, and track how every viewer is engaging with it.
+We give you the power to understand how media is working for your business, and how to make it work even harder.

-To get started using Wistia, you’ll need to upload a video.
-We’ve got a video that walks you through the steps:
+To get started using Wistia, you’ll need to upload a media.

-When you’re exporting your video from your editing program, be sure to use our recommended export settings.
-This reduces the chance of any problems after you’ve uploaded the video.
+When you’re exporting your media from your editing program, be sure to use our recommended export settings.
+This reduces the chance of any problems after you’ve uploaded the media.

-In Wistia, your videos live inside projects.
-Think of projects like folders on your computer: you can have as many as you need, and each one can contain one or more videos.
+In Wistia, your medias live inside projects.
+Think of projects like folders on your computer: you can have as many as you need, and each one can contain one or more medias.

 But Wistia, what is the rest, you might ask?
-When you upload a video, it will take a few moments to be ready for you to watch or customize.
-That’s because we’re busily creating several versions of your video, which we call derivatives, so that your viewers can get the best possible quality that their connection can handle without buffering.
+When you upload a media, it will take a few moments to be ready for you to watch or customize.
+That’s because we’re busily creating several versions of your media, which we call derivatives, so that your viewers can get the best possible quality that their connection can handle without buffering.

 For more on uploading, visit our uploading help page.

-Next up, you’ll want to make that video all your own by customizing it!
+Next up, you’ll want to make that media all your own by customizing it!

-After you’ve uploaded your first video, you’ll land on the video page within Wistia.
+After you’ve uploaded your first media, you’ll land on the media page within Wistia.
 From here we can see lots of things, like Customize, Embed & Share, and Stats.

-Customizing your video makes it your own — you can match the player color to your brand, add and remove player controls, gate your content with an email form, add chapters, and even password protect your video.
+Customizing your media makes it your own — one of the best ways to do that is by matching the player color to your brand, add, and remove player controls.
+For videos, you can gate your content with an email form, and even password protect them.

-From the video page in your account, select Customize..
+From the media page in your account, select Customize.
 This will open up the Customize panel, where you can customize the player to your liking.
 We recommend just diving head first, and exploring things, but if you need some guidance:

 - Change the player color